vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Get list data

-To get the list data, we use another simple `GET` call.
-We send the command in the query (name of table and sort order).
+To get the data in a list, we send a `GET` request to the `/public-api/v1/lists/list` endpoint, with a query string that specifies the table name and sort order.
 After we get the result, we turn the columns and records of the table into collections.
 We print the formatted table by using the `pandas` library: `pandas.DataFrame(...)`.

 {% highlight python %}
 # Get data of a list